jodaf/quilvyn-5e-supplements/README.md

 ### Installation

-To use quilvyn-5e-supplements, unbundle the release package, making sure that the contents of the plugins/ and Images/ subdirectories are placed into the corresponding Quilvyn installation subdirectories, then append the following lines to the file plugins/plugins.js:
+To use quilvyn-5e-supplements, unbundle the release package, making sure that the contents of the plugins/ subdirectory are placed into the corresponding Quilvyn installation subdirectory, then append the following lines to the file plugins/plugins.js:

     RULESETS["Tasha's Cauldron supplement to D&D 5E rules"] = {
       url:'plugins/Tasha.js',